-- 6. At any time in the course of the proceedings, the presiding officer may seek to resolve the protest by informal disposition, agreed settlement or consent order. - 7.
-If the protestant's objections are overruled, the presiding officer shall render a written decision within seven (7) days after the conclusion of the proceedings, which conforms, to the requirements of s.
+6. At any time in the course of the proceedings, the presiding officer may seek to resolve the protest by informal disposition, agreed settlement or consent order.

+7. If the protestant's objections are overruled, the presiding officer shall render a written decision within seven (7) days after the conclusion of the proceedings, which conforms, to the requirements of s.
 120.57, Florida Statutes.
 In the event the presiding officer finds that a dispute exists with respect to a fact deemed material to determine the protest, as to which there has been no stipulation, the decision shall also give notice to the protestant of his right to petition for a formal proceeding pursuant to s.
-120.57(3), Florida Statutes, within ten (10) working days of the date upon which the decision is issued to him. - 8.
-The President, or a designee, shall issue the final order.
+120.57(3), Florida Statutes, within ten (10) working days of the date upon which the decision is issued to him.

+8. The President, or a designee, shall issue the final order.
 Provided, however, that if the decision contains notice of a right to petition for a formal proceeding the decision shall not constitute a final order until the expiration of the time for filing such petition or the conclusion of proceeding pursuant thereto.

-(18) (16) Purchase of Motor Vehicles.
+(18) Purchase of Motor Vehicles.

-- (a) The University has authority to: - Establish standard classes of motor vehicles to be leased, purchased or used by University personnel; - 2.
-Obtain the most effective and efficient use of motor vehicles for state purposes; - 3.
-Establish and operate facilities for the acquisition, disposal, operation, maintenance, repair, storage, control and regulation of University-owned motor vehicles.
+(a) The University has authority to:

+1. Establish standard classes of motor vehicles to be leased, purchased or used by University personnel;

+2. Obtain the most effective and efficient use of motor vehicles for state purposes;

+3. Establish and operate facilities for the acquisition, disposal, operation, maintenance, repair, storage, control and regulation of University-owned motor vehicles.
 Acquisition may be by purchase, lease, installment-purchase, loan or by any other legal means and may include a trade-in.
 All motor vehicles purchased or leased shall be of a class that will safely transport University personnel and adequately meet the requirements of the University;

-- 4. Contract for specialized maintenance services. - (b) Motor vehicles owned, leased or operated by the University shall be available for official University business only.
+4. Contract for specialized maintenance services.

+(b) Motor vehicles owned, leased or operated by the University shall be available for official University business only.

-(19) (17) Definitions.
+(19) Definitions.

-- (a) Artistic Services.
+(a) Artistic Services.
 Services provided by an individual or group of individuals who profess and practice a skill in the area of music, dance, drama, folk art, creative writing, painting, sculpture, bronze, photography, antique or period furniture reproduction or restoration, graphic arts, website design, craft arts, industrial design, costume design, fashion design, motion pictures, television, radio or tape and sound recording or in any other related field, as determined by the chief procurement officer.
 Web design shall not include website hosting, maintenance, or and computer- related services; only the portion of the design meeting the definition of an artist shall be exempt.
-If artistic web design cannot be separated from the non-artistic portion of the purchase, the artistic exemption shall not apply. - (b) Business.
-Any corporation, partnership, individual, sole proprietorship, joint stock company, joint venture or any other private legal entity. - (c) Commodity -- Any of the various Supplies, materials, goods, merchandise, food, equipment or other personal property, including a mobile home, trailer or other portable structure, which are purchased, leased, lease-purchased or otherwise contracted for by the University.
+If artistic web design cannot be separated from the non-artistic portion of the purchase, the artistic exemption shall not apply.

+(b) Business.
+Any corporation, partnership, individual, sole proprietorship, joint stock company, joint venture or any other private legal entity.

+(c) Commodity --Supplies, materials, goods, merchandise, food, equipment or other personal property, including a mobile home, trailer or other portable structure, which are purchased, leased, lease-purchased or otherwise contracted for by the University.
 "Commodity" also includes interest on deferred-payment contracts entered into by the University for the purchase of other commodities.
-Printing of publications and photocopying shall be considered a "commodity." when let upon contract in accordance with
+Printing of publications and photocopying shall be considered a "commodity."
+Software license agreements shall be considered a "commodity."